Granther/mindcraft-groq/README.md

 # Mindcraft-Groq
 - Implementation allowing for use with Groq with Mindcraft, significantly speeding up the experience.
-Mindcraft is an application allowing for an LLM to interact with minecraft by calling specific bot commands, please see the original project here:
+Mindcraft is an application allowing for an LLM to interact with minecraft by calling specific bot commands, please see the original project [here](https://github.com/kolbytn/mindcraft)

 ### What problem does this solve?
 - Mindcraft has support for OpenAI, Ollama and Claude's Chat API's, but not Groq